zoffixznet/writing/perl6/20160404-Perl-6-Types--Made-for-Humans.md

 The `-->` in the signature above is just another way to indicate the return type, or in this case, a concrete returned value.
 So we have two multies with different signatures.
-First one takes an `Int` that is a prime number and the second one takes anything else.
+First one takes an `Int` that is a prime number and the second one takes everything else.
 With exactly zero code in the bodies of our multies we wrote a subroutine that can tell you whether a number is prime!!

 ## Pack it All Up for Reuse